pingcap/docs-cn/system-variables.md

 </CustomContent>

-- By default (with the variable value `ON`), when the statistics of a table is outdated, the optimizer determines that the statistics of the table is no longer reliable except for the total row count.
+- By default (with the variable value `OFF`), when the statistics of a table is outdated, the optimizer still keeps using the statistics of the table.
+If you set the variable value to `ON`, the optimizer determines that the statistics of the table is no longer reliable except for the total row count.
 Then, the optimizer uses the pseudo statistics.
-If you set the variable value to `OFF`, even if the statistics of a table are outdated, the optimizer still keeps using the statistics.
-- If the data on a table is frequently modified without executing `ANALYZE` on this table in time, to keep the execution plan stable, you can set the variable value to `OFF`.
+- If the data on a table is frequently modified without executing `ANALYZE` on this table in time, to keep the execution plan stable, it is recommended to set the variable value to `OFF`.

 ### tidb_enable_rate_limit_action